dekoza/mtgpl/comprules.rst

 701.15b
 -------
 If a player is searching a hidden zone for cards with a stated quality, such as a card with a certain card type or color, that player isn't required to find some or all of those cards even if they're present in that zone.

-Example: Splinter says "Exile target artifact.
+**Example:** :mtgtip:`Splinter` says "Exile target artifact.
 Search its controller's graveyard, hand, and library for all cards with the same name as that artifact and exile them.
 That player then shuffles his or her library."
-A player casts Splinter targeting Howling Mine (an artifact).
+A player casts Splinter targeting :mtgtip:`Howling Mine` (an artifact).
 Howling Mine's controller has another Howling Mine in her graveyard and two more in her library.
 Splinter's controller must find the Howling Mine in the graveyard, but may choose to find zero, one, or two of the Howling Mines in the library.

 .. _mtgcr-701-15c:

 701.15c
 -------
 If a player is instructed to search a hidden zone for cards that match an undefined quality, that player may still search that zone but can't find any cards.

-Example: Lobotomy says "Target player reveals his or her hand, then you choose a card other than a basic land card from it.
+**Example:** :mtgtip:`Lobotomy` says "Target player reveals his or her hand, then you choose a card other than a basic land card from it.
 Search that player's graveyard, hand, and library for all cards with the same name as the chosen card and exile them.
 Then that player shuffles his or her library."
 If the target player has no cards in his or her hand when Lobotomy resolves, the player who cast Lobotomy searches the specified zones but doesn't exile any cards.

 .. _mtgcr-701-15d: